alexwarth/dm2/README.md

   * get it running in production mode
   * then tweak debug mode until it's helpful and nice for this example
 * try out an example that's not inherently visual
+* come up with a better name for ReceiverDescriptor (it includes the sender, so it's not just describing receivers)